Rethinking Emergency Funds

 If you own a home, this category is essential.

-Even renters need some savings here — not everything is covered by landlords.
+Even renters need some savings here because landlords may not cover everything.

 5. Income Reserve (Job Loss or Variable Income)